-Jarrell Middle School also requires at least 1 high school credit prior to finishing 8th grade.
 A snapshot of the courses offered for high school credit is provided for you below.
 Note: These credits do NOT count toward high school GPA.

-- LOTE: Spanish I
+- LOTE: Spanish I •

 - Outdoor Adventure (Outdoor Education)

-- Tech Theatre
+- Tech Theatre •

 - Art I

-- Dollars & Sense/Professional Communication

-- Algebra I
+- Algebra I •

-- Fundamentals of Computer.
-Science
+- Fundamentals of Computer Science

 - Principles of Agriculture, Food, & Natural Resources

-- Principles of Arts, Audio/Video Technology & Communications
+- Principles of Arts, Audio/Video Technology & Communications •

+- Principles of Construction Technology

-Courses receiving High School credit are indicated with an asterisk ()
+\Courses receiving High School credit are indicated with an asterisk (\)

 Some of the courses mentioned above are part of programs of study that lead to high school endorsements.
-See the chart below, and review the high school course selection guide, for more information about programs of study and endorsements.